FREE SHIPPING on orders over $75 International: over $250

 Hei Cha (黑茶) translates as "black tea".
 "Dark tea" is used to avoid confusion with what Europeans call "black tea", referred to as "red tea" or hong cha by the Chinese.
 This tea has a history of 1000+ years.
 Undoubtedly, the processing methods of Hei Cha have evolved with time.
 Nevertheless, it remains a beloved tea throughout China as a historical attribute and a regional specialty.
 Brought in by Chinese tin miners, Liu Bao Hei Cha is especially popular in Malaysia.

 Hei Cha is dark, ranging from deep red to black as coffee.
-You'll undoubtedly remark it has zero astringency, and the taste is noticeably sweet and woodsy.
+You'll undoubtedly remark that it has zero astringency, and the taste is noticeably sweet and woodsy.
 Many age hei Cha for several years, making the flavor round and mellow.

 How Is Liu Bao Hei Cha Made?

-Originally farmers made hei cha for export on the Silk Road, and they always compressed the teas into cakes to ensure ease of transportation and freshness.
-The original processing techniques of Liu Bao Hei Cha served as the basis for modern-day Ripe Pu erh.
+Originally, farmers made hei cha for export on the Silk Road, and they always compressed the teas into cakes to ensure ease of transportation and freshness.
+The original processing techniques of Liu Bao Hei Cha served as the basis for modern-day Ripe Pu-erh.

 The production process of Liu Bao tea has gradually developed from the Qing dynasty to nowadays.
-Here is its most modern version: First, farmers pile the raw tea leaves and expose them to high humidity to stimulate the formation of bacteria and subsequent fermentation.
+Here is its most modern version: First, farmers pile the tea leaves and expose them to humidity to stimulate the formation of bacteria and subsequent fermentation.
 Afterward, they steam the leaves and press them into large bamboo baskets.
 After packing the tea leaves into baskets, they leave them to air-dry for several months.
 Afterward, they continue to age them even further.

 Back in the day, you could only buy Liu Bao Hei Cha in giant baskets of 40-50 kg.
 Of course, nowadays, with the increased popularity of this tea type, you can buy it in various amounts and forms - in baskets, loose-leaf, and compressed.